ZZDXgangwu/Chinese-anesthesia-dataset/README.md

 record-chinese.txt is the Chinese data of anesthesia risk prediction. record-english.txt is the English data of anesthesia risk prediction.

-The English anesthesia data here are directly translated from the Chinese data we collected.
-The purpose is to facilitate understanding.
-The Chinese version is still the main language used.
+The English anesthesia data is translated from the Chinese data for the purpose of easier comprehension.
+The Chinese anesthesia data represent the original data we collected.

 You can obtain all the data from [Chinese Anesthesia Dataset](https://zenodo.org/records/13378270) with the permission of the corresponding author（please refer to the Data Availability part）